velodrome-finance/contracts/PERMISSIONS.md

     - Can nudge the Minter to adjust the VELO emissions rate.

 #### [VeloGovernor](TODO: live etherscan link)
-- Team
-    - Can set team in VeloGovernor.
-    - Can set proposalNumerator in VeloGovernor.
 - Vetoer
     - Can set vetoer in VeloGovernor.
     - Can veto proposals.